Note: all prices are in Australian Dollars.

 Thursday 28 June

 Noosa Biosphere Reserve was designated by UNESCO in 2007 and was the first biosphere reserve recognised in the state of Queensland.
 The biosphere reserve is home to over 44% of Australia’s bird species, 1,365 species of plants, 711 species of native fauna and 60 distinct ecosystems.
 The biosphere reserve is recognised globally for its rich biodiversity and dynamic approaches to sustainability and community engagement.
-This day trip will involve a cultural performance from Gubbi Gubbi Dance, traditional owners of the Noosa Biosphere Reserve, followed by sound walks and field recording in terrestrial and aquatic environments.
+This day trip will involve sound walks and field recording in terrestrial and aquatic environments at Boreen Point and Noosa National Park.
 The trip will include a picnic lunch by the Noosa River and delegates will also have the opportunity to visit Mary Cairncross and the Rainforest Discovery Centre on the way to Noosa Biosphere Reserve.

-This field trip will including transport, lunch and all activities.
+This field trip includes transport, lunch and all activities.

-For interest in this field trip, please contact Leah Barclay: email@example.com
+For interest or questions about this field trip, please contact Leah Barclay: firstname.lastname@example.org

 Option 3: Field Trip to Great Sandy Biosphere Reserve